Download the Fact Sheet (pdf)

 Once the VA has processed your application, you will receive a Certificate of Eligibility from them.
 Send me a copy of this, along with a printed copy of your VA application.

-I will also need a certified copy of your Member-4 DD-214 (military separation/discharge paper) or your NOBE ( DD-2384 - Notice of Basic Eligibility) and any Kickers you received.
+I will also need a copy of your Member-4 DD-214 (military separation/discharge paper) or your NOBE (DD-2384 - Notice of Basic Eligibility) and any Kickers you received.

 Q: I made a change in my enrollment.
 Should I notify the Veterans Coordinator?